Skip to content

 Justice.
 Justice is the alignment of the exercise of power (P13) with three requirements: (1) protect generative difference (D11), (2) eliminate suffering difference (D11), (3) promote conditions for all agents to move toward lucidity (E1).

-Scholium: Injustice is the use of power to create or maintain obscuration.
-Justice is not an abstract ideal, it is the ethical evaluation of power.
-Whether a society is just is measured not by its constitutional declarations but by what its power actually protects, eliminates, and promotes.
+Injustice is the use of power to create or maintain obscuration.
+Justice is the ethical evaluation of power.
+Whether a society is just is measured by what its power actually protects, eliminates, and promotes.
 The distinction between justice and legitimacy: legitimacy asks “Is this power accepted as rightful?”
 Justice asks “Is this power actually rightful?”
 A regime that is accepted but unjust, such as apartheid-era South Africa, possesses (partial) legitimacy but lacks justice.

 Proposition (P17) P17 (from E3, EP2, P13, P16)